-GENEROSITY GIVE GIFTS Christmas Giving Tree Located at the Basilica Entry Take an Ornament: Each ornament has the name of a child or family supported by our Ministry.
+GENEROSITY GIVE GIFTS

+Christmas Giving Tree Located at the Basilica Entry Take an Ornament: Each ornament has the name of a child or family supported by our Ministry.
 See QR code on back for online donations directions.
 Checks and cash donations are welcome at our Mission Courtyard table before and after Mass.
 Please keep the ornament as a reminder to pray for our farmworkers.

-ENRICHED through SERVICE VOLUNTEER The Falge Farmworker Ministry is a year-round program delivering food and essentials to the camps monthly.
+ENRICHED through SERVICE VOLUNTEER

+The Falge Farmworker Ministry is a year-round program delivering food and essentials to the camps monthly.
 If interested contact falge@carmelmission.org More information at carmelmission.org/ministries/falge-farmworker-ministry

-11/19/2023 24 Community
+11/26/2023 24 Community

-CARMEL MISSION STORE WED & THURS 10AM - 4PM • FRI & SAT 10AM - 5PM • SUN 11:30AM - 5PM St. Jude Thaddeus-Patron Saint of Lost Causes
+CARMEL MISSION STORE

+WED & THURS 10AM - 4PM • FRI & SAT 10AM - 5PM • SUN 11:30AM - 5PM

+Shop Local at the Mission Store!